NawafAlharthi/ICS344_Project/Phase3/ReadMe.md

 ```

 **After Defense (Phase 3):**
-- The attack script fails because the `SITE CPFR` and `SITE CPTO` commands are disabled.
-- The `exploit.php` file is not uploaded to the web server.
-- No reverse shell connection can be established via this exploit vector.
+After applying the defense, the FTP server rejected the commands required to perform the exploit.
+The file was not uploaded and the reverse shell could not be established.

 *Placeholder for Screenshot: Failed exploit attempt after applying defense.*
 ```